Mesa Verde National Park Guide

 Transportation

-Mesa Verde National Park is best accessed by car.
+The most convenient way to reach Mesa Verde National Park is by car.
 From Durango, take US-160 west for approximately 35 miles to the park entrance.
-There is no public transportation directly to the park.
+Once inside the park, you can drive to the various sites and trailheads.
+During peak season, a free shuttle service operates within the Chapin Mesa area.